InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 ## How to get in touch?

 We are happy to support you in contributing to the InnerSource patterns or to just chat with you.
-You can reach out to us in the following ways:

-1. **Via Slack.** Join the InnerSource Commons [Slack instance](https://isc-inviter.herokuapp.com/) and enter the `#innersource-patterns` channel there.
+You can best reach out to us **via Slack**:

-2. **During the patterns office hours.** We established a regular cadence of office hours for you to ask questions.
-Find the date of the next patterns office hours [in this calendar](https://innersourcecommons.org/patterns-officehours).
+Join the InnerSource Commons [Slack instance](https://isc-inviter.herokuapp.com/) and enter the `#innersource-patterns` channel there.

 ## License of Contributions